IkerGarcia/DashboardPi/ARCHIVE INDEX.md

 Example2: plots temperature and humidity against time from the start of the measurement.
 Two y axis.

 Example3: plots temperature against full date.

+Example4: creates an animation that shows temperature against time from the start of the measurement.